Smartphone Battery Saving Tips

 - Can phone security compromise my battery life?

 Practices with batteries have changed since the days of lead-acid cell models.
 Gone are the worries about “battery memory,” so it’s important to understand how newer batteries work.

-Battery lifespan refers to how long the battery works as intended before you must replace it.
-The lifespan tends be at the back of a user’s mind until the battery starts dying unusually fast.
-If you build healthy battery use habits early in its life, you’ll be able to keep the battery longer.
+Battery lifespan refers to how long the battery works as intended (before you must replace it).
+The lifespan tends to be at the back of a user's mind until the battery starts dying unusually fast.
+If you develop healthy battery use habits early on, you'll be able to use the battery for longer.